kwlamb/GameOfLife/README.md

  Execution instructions:

+	1. Open a Windows command prompt in the root folder.
-	From the root folder, run "GameOfLife.exe" and follow the instructions.
+	2. Run "GameOfLife.exe" and follow the instructions.

  Build instructions: